KidPudel/flutter-starter-kit/dart/collections.md

   ```dart
   var list1d = [for (var list in list2d) ...list];
   ```
-- `any` - checks if any of the element satisfy the requirement
+- `any` - checks if any of the element satisfy the predictor
 - `contains`
 - `where` - filter
 - `map`